Skip to main content

 Founder

 Every AI agent demo looks the same.
-The model calls a tool, gets a result, responds.
-Ship it.
-Then you try to run it against real infrastructure — and the demo falls apart in ways nobody warned you about.
+The model calls a tool, gets a result, and responds.
+Then you run it against real infrastructure, and the demo falls apart in ways the tutorials never mention.

-We've spent over a year building Nova, an AI agent that operates real infrastructure for real teams.
-Not a chatbot that wraps API calls, but a system that investigates incidents, executes remediations, and composes across dozens of integrations.
-This post is about what we learned — the problems that made us rebuild entire subsystems, and the patterns that survived.
+We have spent over a year building Nova, an AI agent that operates real infrastructure for real teams.
+It is not a chatbot that wraps API calls.
+It investigates incidents, executes remediations, and composes across dozens of integrations.
+This post is about what we learned: the problems that made us rebuild entire subsystems, and the patterns that survived.

 One AI, Every Interface